Sturdy rock riffs mingled with a dusty twang and rumbling like a well- tuned hemi on a flat open stretch. – Direct Current Music

-Dirty Boots are a country-rock-power-pop band from Bucks County, PA.
+Dirty Purple is an all-female alternative/rock band from Bucks County, PA.

 The charming authenticity of Ryan Tennis' sound has drawn comparisons to Paul Simon, Bill Withers and Ben Harper--surprising likenesses for an all-American college football player turned singer/songwriter.
 While his disarming lyrics and singable melodies display a rare sensitivity, the intensity of his live performances - solo or backed by the raucous Clubhouse Band - hint at his gridiron past.
 Shows swing as easily from pin-drop-silence-inducing acoustic ballads to deep-grooving funk jams and bumping roots reggae covers.
 Revealed in the varied whole is an artist devoted to honest songwriting and willing to follow his own expression to a place beyond easy categorization.